Br14n41/oscp-stuffs/notes/general-notes.md

 ## HTTP/S enumeration

-Things to try:
+Checklist:

 - View source-code and identify any hidden content.
-- If some image looks suspicious download and try to find hidden data in it.
-- Identify the version or CMS and check for active exploits.
-This can be done using Nmap and Wappalyzer.
+(Browser, Burp Suite)
+- Fuzz parameters for RFI/LFI, as well as injection opportunities (SQL, XSS, etc.)
+- Any tokens we can examine?
+- Check for vulnerable versions (Wappalyzer, Nmap, Nikto).
+- Check for any upload privileges.
-- Check /robots.txt folder.
+- /robots.txt file?
-- Look for the hostname and add the relevant one to `/etc/hosts` file.
-- Directory and file discovery - Obtain any hidden files which may contain juicy information
-- if `cgi-bin` is present then do further fuzzing and obtain files like .sh or .pl
-- Check if other services like FTP/SMB or anyothers which has upload privileges are getting reflected on web.
-- API - Fuzz further and it can reveal some sensitive information
-- Vulnerability Scanning using nikto: `nikto -h <url>`
+- Directory/file busting, API fuzzing (Dirb, Dirbuster, Gobuster*, Ffuf)
-- `HTTPS`SSL certificate inspection, this may reveal information like subdomains, usernames…etc
+- Certificate inspection, this may reveal information like subdomains, usernames… etc
-- Default credentials, Identify the CMS or service and check for default credentials and test them out.
+- Weak credentials?

 ### Directory busting